 - Фото бельгийской овчарки 9.
 Photos of the Belgian Shepherd

 - Видео о бельгийской овчарке 10.
-Video about the Belgian Shepherd
+Video of the Belgian Shepherd

 - Где лучше купить щенка 11.
-Where is it better to buy a puppy
+Where better to buy a puppy

-The first representative of the breed appeared as a result of the breeding work of the Belgian veterinarian, it happened in 1891.
-He set himself a rather ambitious goal - to create an excellent shepherd's breed, which would become a national treasure.
+The first representative of the breed was the result of the breeding work of a Belgian veterinarian, it happened in 1891.
+He set himself a rather ambitious goal - to create a breed of excellent shepherd, which would become a national treasure.

-As a result, four varieties of Belgian sheep-dogs were withdrawn, which, with relatively similar characteristics, differed only in length, quality and color of the coat.
+As a result, 4 varieties of Belgian shepherds were bred, which, with relatively similar characteristics, differed only in length, quality and color of the coat.

-As for the names, everything is simple here - the names of the Belgian cities were taken as a basis.
-Tervurons were named after the native city of the first breeder of this type of "belgiek", malinois came from Mechelen or Malina.
+As for the names, everything is simple - the names of the Belgian cities were taken as a basis.
+Tervurons were named in honor of the native city of the first breeder of this type, “Belgian”, malinois came from Mechelen or Malin.

-Grünendahl - are named as the homonymous town in which they were withdrawn.
-And only lakenua - a small and unrecognized species, excelled.
-Their name is associated with the castle Laken, on the territory of which lived breeders of one of the breeds, which they used in breeding work.
-At the beginning of the 20th century, standards appeared for each species of the breed.
+Grunendal - named as the town of the same name, in which they were bred.
+And only laquenoy - small and unrecognized species, distinguished themselves.
+Their name is associated with the castle Laken, in which the breeders of one of the breeds lived, which was used in breeding work.
+In the early 20th century, standards for each species of breed appeared.